 The Karlsruhe Institute of Technology (KIT) has presented an umbrella strategy for the next few years.
+The research university in the Helmholtz Association wants to have: cutting-edge research work even closer together with teaching, unification of federal and state financial streams, and continued improvement of their profile.
 KIT President Holger Hanselka explains the strategy.

 Herr Hanselka, things are actually running pretty smoothly at KIT now.
 The upheavals that occurred due to the loss of the Excellence status have been surmounted for the most part, and the institution is now back in calmer waters.
 Why do you need a new strategy?